tillt/CleanID3/README.md

 ## Configuration

-Just add those nasty traces you want removed to the list in `forbidden.txt`.
+Just add those textual traces you want removed to the list in `forbidden-words.txt`.
 The list comes pre-configured with some usual suspects.

-### `forbidden.txt`
+### `forbidden-words.txt`

-`forbidden.txt` contains a list of terms that are to be cleaned out.
+`forbidden-words.txt` contains a list of terms that are to be cleaned out.

 For removing all URLs that from any ID3 tag, use something like this;